andrew-g-gonzales/data-quest/README.md

 # Data Quest

-### This repo contains a POC example of creating and deplying with Terraform two Lambda functions, an SQS queue and other AWS event sourcing components.
+### This repo contains a POC example of creating and deploying with Terraform two Lambda functions, an SQS queue and other AWS event sourcing components.

 ### The execution flow is the following